 Sarcomas are cancers in the body where there is bone, muscle, or connective tissue (often referred to as soft tissue).
-Fewer than 1,000 children and young adults (age 20 and younger) in the United States are diagnosed each year with sarcomas.
+Fewer than 1,000 children and young adults (age 20 and younger) in the U.S. are diagnosed each year with sarcomas.
 Treatment lasts about six months to one year with follow-up care for 10 years.

 We are committed to scientific discovery, with robust programs investigating the basic science of sarcomas.
-Patrick Grohar, M.D., Ph.D. is leading the charge in the development of new treatments for sarcomas and translating discoveries made in the laboratory to new treatments for patients.

-Diagnosis and Treatment
+Diagnosis and treatment

-Monroe Carell Jr. Children's Hospital at Vanderbilt
+Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®